Retrieval-Augmented and Knowledge-Grounded Language Models for Faithful Clinical Medicine: Abstract

 \section{Abstract}

-The ``Patient Instruction'' (PI), known as ``Discharge Instruction'', which contains critical instructional information provided both to carers and to the patient at the time of discharge, is essential for the patient to manage their condition outside hospital.
-An accurate and easy-to-follow PI can improve the self-management of patients which can in turn reduce hospital readmission rates.
-However, writing an appropriate PI can be extremely time-consuming for physicians, and is subject to being incomplete or error-prone for (potentially overworked) physicians.
-Therefore, we propose a new task that can provide an objective means of avoiding incompleteness, while reducing clinical workload: the automatic generation of the PI, which is imagined as being a document that the clinician can review, modify, and approve as necessary (rather than taking the human ``out of the loop'').
-We build a benchmark clinical dataset and propose the Re$^3$Writer, which imitates the working patterns of physicians to first \textbf{re}trieve related working experience from historical PIs written by physicians, then \textbf{re}ason related medical knowledge.
-Finally, it \textbf{re}fines the retrieved working experience and reasoned medical knowledge to extract useful information, which is used to generate the PI for previously-unseen patient according to their health records during hospitalization.
-Our experiments show that, using our method, the performance of five different models can be substantially boosted across all metrics.
-Meanwhile, we show results from human evaluations to measure the effectiveness in terms of its usefulness for clinical practice. \footnote{The code is available at \href{https://github.com/AI-in-Health/Patient-Instructions}{https://github.com/AI-in-Health/Patient-Instructions}}
+Language models (LMs), including large language models (such as ChatGPT), have the potential to assist clinicians in generating various clinical notes.
+However, LMs are prone to produce ``hallucinations'', i.e., generated content that is not aligned with facts and knowledge.
+In this paper, we propose the Re$^3$Writer method with retrieval-augmented generation and knowledge-grounded reasoning to enable LMs to generate faithful clinical texts.
+We demonstrate the effectiveness of our method in generating patient discharge instructions.
+It requires the LMs not to only understand the patients' long clinical documents, i.e., the health records during hospitalization, but also to generate critical instructional information provided both to carers and to the patient at the time of discharge.
+The proposed Re$^3$Writer imitates the working patterns of physicians to first \textbf{re}trieve related working experience from historical instructions written by physicians, then \textbf{re}ason related medical knowledge.
+Finally, it \textbf{re}fines the retrieved working experience and reasoned medical knowledge to extract useful information, which is used to generate the discharge instructions for previously-unseen patients.
+Our experiments show that, using our method, the performance of five representative LMs can be substantially boosted across all metrics.
+Meanwhile, we show results from human evaluations to measure the effectiveness in terms of fluency, faithfulness, and comprehensiveness. \footnote{The code is available at \href{https://github.com/AI-in-Health/Patient-Instructions}{https://github.com/AI-in-Health/Patient-Instructions}}